SalishSeaCast/docs/storm_surges/tools.rst

 * :file:`get_ttide_8_filter.m` - This script does most of the work. ::

    get_ttide_8_filter(csvfilename, location, starts, ends, type)

-This function takes a csv file with water level observations from either the DFO website or the NOAA website to calculate tidal harmonics and tidal predictions over a time period defined by date strings :file:`starts` and :file:`ends`.
+This function uses water level observations stored in csvfilename to calculate tidal harmonics and tidal predictions over a time period defined by date strings :file:`starts` and :file:`ends`.
-The type argument specifies if the observations are from NOAA or DFO.
+Water level observations can either be from the DFO website or the NOAA website, as specified by the type argument.
-It then saves harmonics in :file:`location_harmonics_date1_date2_filter.csv` where location is one of the arguments of :file:`get_ttide_8`.
+The calculated haromincs are saved in :file:`location_harmonics_date1_date2_filter.csv` where location is one of the arguments of :file:`get_ttide_8`.
 :file:`date1` and :file:`date2` are string representations of the start and end date of the observation time series.

 This function also saves a file called :file:`location_t_tide_compare8_starts_ends_snr2_filter.csv` where :file:`starts` and :file:`ends` are arguments of :file:`get_ttide_8_filter`.
-This file saves three types of tidal predictions:
+This file contains three types of tidal predictions:

     + pred_all - predictions with all constituents except shallow water and ones with low signal to noise
-    + pred_8 - predictions with onl eight constituents
+    + pred_8 - predictions with only eight constituents
     + pred_noshallow - like pred_all but with no shallow water constituents.
-* :file:`calculate_haoomnics.m` and :file:`calculate_harmonics_NOAA.m` - these files perform the harmonics calculation for DFO and NOAA data respectively.
+* :file:`calculate_harmonics.m` and :file:`calculate_harmonics_NOAA.m` - these files perform the harmonics analysis for DFO and NOAA data respectively.
-* :file:`filter_tides.m` and `file:filter_tides_NOAA.m` - these files do the filtering work.
+* :file:`filter_tides.m` and :file:`filter_tides_NOAA.m` - these files do the filtering work.
 * :file:`get_ttide_8.m` and :file:`calculate_harmonics.m` - these files only work for DFO data and do not apply the filtering or removal of shallow water/ long period constituents.

 .. note::